 There are very few tourists at Polem beach, even in the peak tourist season, so it remains quiet and secluded, making it a very good place for a relaxing holiday away from it all.
 Local town Chaudi, a 20-minute drive away, has banks and ATMs, a supermarket, well-stocked chemists, and a colourful Saturday fruit and veg market.
 The busier beach resorts of Palolem and Patnem are also only a 20-minute taxi or rickshaw ride away, with their wider mix of cafes, restaurants and bars, money exchange and travel agents, and shops selling clothing and souvenirs alongside everyday essential such as toiletries, are also only a 20-minute taxi or rickshaw ride away.

 Local Trips & Local Excursions

 From boat trips to spot dolphins and kayaking to secret coves, to exploring the coastline by scooter.
-Drive through picturesque fishing villages to the turtle-nesting beach of Galjibag, or seek out the freshwater lagoon at Cola beach and the spectacular sea views from Cabo de Rama Fort.
+Drive through picturesque fishing villages to the close-by turtle-nesting beach of Galjibag, or seek out the freshwater lagoon at Cola beach and the spectacular sea views from Cabo de Rama Fort.